cysouw/diathesis/text/c09_adverbials.md

 c.
 Ich habe Artikel im Laden gekauft, bis der Laden leer war.
 :::

 There are various differences between the depictive [@last b] and resultative [@last c] interpretation.
 First, the accusative object in the resultative interpretation [@last c] is a completely new role for the main lexical verb *kaufen*.
-The addition of such a new role can lead to the appearance of new accusative constituents for otherwise 'intransitive' verbs like *fischen* 'to fish' or *niesen* 'to sneeze [@next a,b].
+The addition of such a new role can lead to the appearance of new accusative constituents for otherwise intransitive verbs like *fischen* 'to fish' or *niesen* 'to sneeze [@next a,b].

 ::: ex
 a.
 Ich habe den Teich leer gefischt.
 b.
 Ich habe das Taschentuch voll geniest.
 :::

-Second, participles can be used as depictive adverbials [@next], see also [@sec:participles-secondary-predicates].
-In contrast, participles never function as resultative adverbials.
+Second, participles can be used as depictive adverbials [@next b], see also [@sec:participles-secondary-predicates].
+In contrast, participles never function as resultative adverbials [@next c].

 ::: ex
 a.
-Ich habe den Laden *leer* gekauft.
+Ich habe den Laden gereinigt gekauft.
-a.
-Ich habe den Laden *gereinigt* gekauft.
+b. = Ich habe den Laden gekauft als der gereinigt war.
+c. ≠ Ich habe im Laden gekauft bis der Laden gereinigt war.
 :::

 Third, resultative adjectival predicates in German do not seem to be possible in combination with verb particles [@next a-d].
 This is not just a semantic incompatibility, but also a syntactic one.
 The resultative adjectival predicates syntactically take the same place in the sentence as the verb particles.
 The preferred analysis of the resultative constructions in German is to consider the combination of adjective and verb as a complex predicate, i.e. *vollschenken* 'to pour until full' [@next a] or *leerräumen* 'to empty' [@next c], parallel to verb with particles like *einschenken* 'to pour' [@next c] and *ausräumen* 'to empty' [@next d].